-Compared to many other risks to public and occupational health, the risks associated with the storage problems investigated are quite small.
+Compared to many other risks to public and occupational health, the risks associated with the storage problems investigated can be quite small.
 Moreover, risks have diminished considerably after regulations were introduced.
 Cases divide into risks arising from contamination of drinking water, catastrophic events and reaccumulation.
 Hazardous wastes and low-level nuclear waste generally fall into the first category, liquefied natural gas and high-level nuclear waste are cases where a cataclysmic event is the prime concern and CBM and natural gas storage are cases where the danger of reaccumulation is present.

-How do these compare to the CO_2 case?
+How do these compare to the CO2 case?
 All three have some relevance, but the reaccumulation case is the most pertinent.
-Contamination of neighboring media (whether air or water) is not an issue and the potential for catastrophe is very small, if not zero.
+Contamination of neighboring media (whether air or water) is unlikely to be an issue as the potential for catastrophe is very small, if not zero.
 While the Lake Nyos case in Cameroon offers a vivid image, there is little basis for expecting that this natural process will have any bearing on real carbon storage.
-Similarly, natural tree kills at Mammoth Mountain may be a more realistic product of manmade storage activities, but this too is unlikely to represent the types of events under any moderate regulatory system.
-One might look to the events surrounding the Yaggy natural gas storage case in Kansas for the types of reaccumulation problems that might be anticipated.[9]
+Similarly, natural tree kills at Mammoth Mountain may be a more realistic product of manmade storage activities, but it is unclear whether this is representative of events under any moderate regulatory system.
+One might look to the events surrounding the Yaggy natural gas storage case in Kansas for the types of reaccumulation problems that might be anticipated [14].
 Failure modes tend to be unanticipated human failures that go undetected, are in express violation of existing regulations or are residues of earlier laissez-faire eras.